Professor Greg Murray

 - Department of Psychological Sciences

-Professor Greg Murray has a national and international reputation for clinical psychology research, being ranked in the top 1% of researchers worldwide in the fields of bipolar disorders, circadian rhythms, personality and affect.
+Professor Greg Murray has an international reputation for clinical psychology research, being ranked in the top 1% of researchers worldwide in the fields of bipolar disorders, circadian rhythms, personality and affect.
 He has published more than 200 articles, chapters and books on mood and its disorders.
 After a first career in music, he took out his PhD from University of Melbourne in 2001, and has been a full Professor at Swinburne since 2011.

-Professor Murray’s work has had significant translational impact.
-He wrote the APS guidelines for treating bipolar disorder and the psychological aspects of the Royal Australian and New Zealand College of Psychiatrists mood disorder guideline (2015).
-He is also a practising clinical psychologist with strong industry linkages, and currently serves as Deputy Lead of the Canada-based CREST.BD – an international research network studying psychosocial issues in bipolar disorder – and in an NIMH-led international working group on activation in mood disorders.
+Professor Murray’s work has had significant community impact.
+He wrote the Australian Psychological Society guidelines for treating bipolar disorder and is a senior author on the influential Royal Australian and New Zealand College of Psychiatrists Mood Disorder Guidelines.
+Professor Murray is Deputy Lead of CREST.BD, an international research network for psychosocial issues in bipolar disorder, and a contributor to the forthcoming DSM-5 text revision.

-An active public intellectual, Professor Murray has won multiple individual awards for teaching as well as research, completed 25 doctoral students, and provided professional development workshops for hundreds of psychologists and psychiatrists across Australia and overseas.
-He was elected a Fellow of the Australian Psychological Society (APS) in 2013 and has been pro bono Chair of headspace Hawthorn since its inception with a successful $2 million bid in 2011.
+He has won individual awards for teaching as well as research, completed 25 doctoral students, and provided professional development workshops for hundreds of psychologists and psychiatrists across Australia and overseas.
+He is a practicing clinical psychologist, and a Fellow of the Australian Psychological Society.

 Clinical Psychology; mood disorders; bipolar disorder; circadian rhythms; sleep

 - Biological Psychology (neuropsychology, Psychopharmacology, Physiological Psychology) - 170101

 - Health, Clinical And Counselling Psychology - 170106